str0ngh34rt/config/filesystem-layout-for-agents.md

   agent-dev-image:latest
 ```

-* `--userns keep-id`: Aligns container user IDs with host user IDs so created files remain seamlessly accessible to your IDE running under `strongheart`.
+* `--userns keep-id`: Aligns container user IDs with host user IDs so created files remain seamlessly accessible to your IDE running under `$USER`.
-* `--volume`: Binds only the target worktree directory into the container environment, preventing access to host system files or `/home/strongheart`.
+* `--volume`: Binds only the target worktree directory into the container environment, preventing access to host system files or `/home/$USER`.

 ---